Finding the Sweet spot

 Top tools and techniques to secure your network

-In network security, whether you have a flat network or a segmented network is of utmost importance.
-In a flat network, all the systems within can talk to and trust each other.
+In network security, whether you have a flat network or a segmented network it is of utmost importance that in a flat network, all the systems within can talk to and trust each other.
 In contrast, in segmented networks, you may have two computers in one segment that don’t necessarily need to trust other computers in the wider network.
 This prevents the propagation of malware within the network.
 Protip: take the extra step to pair each segment of your network with firewalls for added security measures.

 In this instance, Data Privacy revolves around protocols that ensure confidentiality and prevent data tampering within a network.
 A prime example of these measures includes using ‘HTTPS’ throughout your network and using Secure Shell (SSH) instead of Telnet to remote into different terminal devices.